TcheL/IdeaGallery/README.md

 # IdeaGallery

-Recording some brilliant ideas from papers or others
+Recording some brilliant ideas from papers or others.

 ## Author